Invertus/prestashop-module-skeleton/README.md

 clone repository and add it to modules folder on a PrestaShop system

 ### Prerequisites
 * composer
 * PHP >= 5.4

 ### Installing

+1. Change folder name and main file name and class to your module name.
+2. Find and replace on module scope all texts which starts with *Skeleton* or *skeleton* string.
-1. Execute *composer install*.
+3. Execute *composer install*.
-2. Install module.
+4. Install module.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details